mvolkmann/blog/src/flutter.md

 }
 ```

-The following code demonstrates the same thing as above,
+The following code demonstrates the same functionality as above,
 but using a `TextFormField`.
-Note how this code less complex.
-For this reason it is often preferrable to use `TextFormField`
+Since this code is less complex, it can be preferrable
-even when validation is not needed.
+to use `TextFormField` even when validation is not needed.
+However, if there is a need to update the `initialValue`,
+this will not work because the initial value cannot be changed.
+Unlike in the previous example, when the `IconButton` is tapped,
+the value in the `TextFormField` is not cleared.
+This can only be done when using a `TextEditingController`.

 ```dart
 import 'package:flutter/material.dart';